 3 Pitfalls to Avoid When Buying SARMs

-A study that was recently published in the Journal of the American Medical Association revealed that only about 50% of products being marketed as SARMs contain any SARM as an active ingredient.
+A study recently published in the Journal of the American Medical Association revealed that only about 50% of products marketed as SARMs contain any SARM as an active ingredient.
 Here are three pitfalls to avoid when purchasing SARMs.

 1. Do Not Purchase SARMs from the Black Market

-The black market is flooded with products marketed as SARMs that are likely to be offered at cheap prices and falsely advertised as a dietary supplement.
-Most of these products don’t contain any SARMs and you should therefore avoid them.
+The black market is flooded with products marketed as SARMs that are likely to be offered at cheap prices and falsely advertised as dietary supplements.
+Most of these products don’t contain any SARMs, and you should therefore avoid them.

 2. Do Not Purchase SARMs That Have Exaggerated Claims